xiaoshihou514/ndpc/spec.md

-# :toolbox:Natural Deduction Proof Compiler
+# :toolbox: Natural Deduction Proof Compiler

 ## About the project